matthew-shaw/govuk-webpack/README.md

 The same approach applies to JS; the `main.mjs` file at `/src/js` only imports and creates the components that are used:

 - Header
+- Skip link

-> **Note**: Although there is JS for the Header component, this is not needed if using the newer [Service navigation](https://design-system.service.gov.uk/components/service-navigation/) component alongside it.
+> **Note**: The JS for the Header component is not needed when using the newer [Service navigation](https://design-system.service.gov.uk/components/service-navigation/) component alongside it.

 For comparison (using GOV.UK Frontend v5.9.0):